 Getting your financial house in order isn’t as complicated or time-consuming as many people assume.
 And, you don’t have to do it all at once.
 You may want to set aside an hour or so one day a week to focus on financial house-cleaning, and just take it one step at a time.

 Tidying up your financial home can take work, but you don’t have to go at it alone.
-A SoFi Checking and Savings® account can make the complicated a little easier.
+A SoFi Checking and Savings Account can make the complicated a little easier.
 With SoFi, you can earn a competitive annual percentage yield (APY) and save and spend, all in one account.
 And SoFi Checking and Savings doesn’t have any account fees which could eat away at your savings.